 - tell you how the court process works

 - in some cases, help you with your documents

 Check the table below to see if you qualify for duty counsel services.

 |Number of family members||How much money does your family earn in a year?|

-If you do not qualify for duty counsel services, speak to a legal aid worker.
+If you do not qualify for duty counsel services, speak to a legal aid worker at the courthouse.
 Legal aid workers are Legal Aid employees who can give you legal information, information about the court process, and tell you about other resources that may help.